Snowfall99/IS415/README.md

         - [ ] reboot

 - Test
-    - [ ] Evil
+    - [x] Evil
     - [ ] Listening daemon

 **TODO List**
-1. an executable file for test (Evil, written in rust)
-2. a listening daemon for display privileges (rust)
+1. a listening daemon for display privileges (rust)
-3. fixup(core dumped twice, but I have no idea about the reason)
+2. fixup(core dumped twice, but I have no idea about the reason)
-4. ioctl
+3. ioctl
-5. net syscall
+4. net syscall
-6. reboot
+5. reboot
 6. a more attractive CLI (use tmux for pre?)
-8. whitelisting (bitmap)
+7. whitelisting (bitmap)